- Comment policy

 Blogger ate my comment!

-If your comment disappears without trace or acknowledgement, then here's a tip from someone who says that Google blogger misbehaves in this manner at times:
+If your comment briefly appears, then disappears without trace or acknowledgement, then here's a tip from someone who says that Google blogger misbehaves in this manner at times:

 One thing I finally worked out (because someone else made a comment about this behaviour) is that if I change my "reply as" option *after* I wrote something, my reply is silently disappeared when I hit "publish" -- it doesn't even get to you.
 I have to decide *before* I type the first character who I'm going to be.In other words, before you type your comment, check to see if the "Reply as" box has your chosen name in it.
 If you need to change it (eg if you comment as someone else on different blogs/subject areas) then do so before you start typing your comment, not afterwards.
 This is a quirk of Google Blogger and out of my control.